 Mortal or Venial?
 Mortal.
 Greed, of course, is a sin of excess and instant gratification.

-Examination of Conscience: This personal finance sin is characterized by an insatiable desire to acquire material goods, without regard for need or cost.
-Greedy individuals constantly find themselves lacking the self control necessary to temper their passion for material goods and consumer products.
+Examination of Conscience: Greed is characterized by an insatiable desire to acquire material goods, without regard for need or cost.
+Greedy individuals lack the self control.
 As a result, their less-than-pragmatic approach to shopping often leads to homes filled with lots of useless items and strains household finances.

 Penance: Three Hail Marys and this article from My Two Dollars that should give you a different perspective on what’s really important in the grand scheme of things.

-Examination of Conscience: Unlike greed, which is characterized by a lack of self-control and a desire to acquire material wealth of any type, lustful people have a proclivity for extravagant behavior.
+Examination of Conscience: Lustful people have a proclivity for extravagant behavior.
 As a result, they constantly purchase high-end luxury goods.
 Those who are guilty of lust would never be caught dead buying products without an expensive designer label — even when similar lower-priced products are proven to be just as good, if not better.
-This sin can be especially detrimental to one’s personal finances if the sinner’s fillet Mignon tastes are in conflict with their hamburger income.

 Penance: Two Hail Marys and this article from MyLifeROI on smart shopping habits.